jbhowat/franler/README.md

 0800 - I began work, mostly on styling, colors, getting the logo to appear in the corner of the site, as well as some light and mostly tasteful animations.
 It is still sort of bare-bones looking but ehh.
 Design is not my thing for sure.

 1107 - Satisfied with the basic styling, I am going to start to work on my stretch goals, which include: A header/footer to make it look like a real website, getting state to update the cards automatically when a new poll is submitted, a way to delete a poll from the front end, a way to vote on the front end and have that passed to the back end.
-I doubt I will get to many of thses but I know I won't get to my original stretch goals of user login functionality.
+I doubt I will get to many of these but I know I won't get to my original stretch goals of user login functionality.

+1700 - Final update from the original project timeline: I updated some styling, added a dummy login in the header, and a few other small things.
+I'm excited to keep iterating on this project in the coming weeks and months.